-American by Belief, a special exhibit running from fall 2015 to fall 2018 at President Lincoln’s Cottage, introduces the public to Abraham Lincoln’s little known immigration policies.
+American by Belief, a special exhibit that opened in fall 2015 at President Lincoln’s Cottage, introduces the public to Abraham Lincoln’s little known immigration policies.
 Lincoln believed that America offered immigrants the full realization of its founding promises and a fair chance to succeed.
 Some of these very principles continue to draw immigrants to the United States 150 years later.

 Read the American by Belief press release